Shatnerverse: Reception

 Den of Geek wrote the "Shatnerverse" novels are "very goofy and self-indulgent", yet they are a fun continuation of The Original Series.
-Shatner's bluster "is part of his charm.
+Shatner's bluster as Captain Kirk "is part of his charm.
 It's exactly what makes James Kirk so fun".
 Library Journal reviewed Avenger, stating "Shatner's team has created a compelling and satisfying morality play with a wiser Kirk and more emotional Spock".
-Library Journal also reviewed the audiobook version of Spectre, saying: "Shatner does his usual adequate job, offering a melodious reading with a hint of apathy".
+Library Journal also reviewed the audiobook edition of Spectre, saying: "Shatner does his usual adequate job, offering a melodious reading with a hint of apathy".

 L.D.
-Meagher, whilst writing for CNN, said that Dark Victory was not easy for the casual fan to get into as it wasn't intended to be a standalone novel and needed to be read as part of the series.
-He thought fans of the series would be pleased with it.
+Meagher, writing for CNN, said Dark Victory was not easy for the casual fan to read as it wasn't intended to be a standalone novel and reader's needed to be familiar with the series.
+However, he thought fans of the series would be pleased with it.

-Publishers Weekly reviewed the audiobook version of Captain's Glory, writing: "Shatner ably embodies the voice of Kirk, but his characterizations of Picard, Riker, Worf and several others are mediocre and pale in comparison to the actors who created them".
+Publishers Weekly reviewed the audiobook edition of Captain's Glory, writing: "Shatner ably embodies the voice of Kirk, but his characterizations of Picard, Riker, Worf and several others are mediocre and pale in comparison to the actors who created them".

-Screen Rant noted that the idea of placing Collision Course within Starfleet Academy is a solid one, but it falters in its execution.

 Related novels

 The Ashes of Eden graphic novel

-Star Trek: The Ashes of Eden is a 100 page, square-bound, graphic novel by Steve Erwin and Jimmy Palmiotti.
+Star Trek: The Ashes of Eden is a 100-page, square-bound, graphic novel by Steve Erwin and Jimmy Palmiotti.
 Unlike the prose novel, Judith and Garfield Reeves-Stevens were credited as co-writers.
 No other Star Trek tie-in novel has been adapted as a graphic novel.
 Published by DC Comics.